- Curated monthly experiences

 How To Store Caviar Limes

 Caviar limes can keep for up to a year when frozen.
 To freeze, put whole caviar limes into a sealed container that’s freezer safe.
+They will last for about 6 months in the freezer.

 Can Dogs Eat Caviar Limes